tarwn/lessthandot-hugo/blogs/content/posts/2010-09-11-sqlsaturday50-iowa.md

 type: post
 date: 2010-09-11T14:09:16+00:00
 ID: 898
-excerpt: 'Last year I attended SQL Saturday in Iowa and enjoyed it immensely.
+excerpt: Last year I attended SQL Saturday in Iowa and enjoyed it immensely.
 I was glad to see a follow up for this year coming this Friday, September 18th.
-This year I’m very happy to announce that I will be attending Iowa’s second SQL Saturday and also contributing as a speaker.
+This year I'm very happy to announce that I will be attending Iowa's second SQL Saturday and also contributing as a speaker.
 If you have never been to a SQL Saturday event, I highly recommend attending this one or another in your area.
-These events are free and organized by people just like you and I.'
+These events are free and organized by people just like you and I.
 url: /index.php/datamgmt/datadesign/sqlsaturday50-iowa/
 views:
   - 6428